BestTimesToVisit.com Logo

 Governors Island: A Car-Free Oasis

-Hop on a short ferry to Governors Island for a refreshing escape with stunning skyline views.
-Rent a bike and cycle along car-free paths, discover historic forts, and enjoy a picnic with the Statue of Liberty as your backdrop.
-It's a surprisingly peaceful urban retreat.
+Hop on the ferry to Governors Island for a refreshing escape with stunning skyline views.
+Rent a bike and explore the island's car-free paths, picnic spots, and hammocks.
+In the summer, catch an outdoor movie or enjoy the seasonal art installations.
+It's a fantastic way to experience a different side of NYC's waterfront.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.